12d Synergy + Trimble Quick Sheet

 2. In the Edit a Folder window, select the Rules panel on the left.

-3. Then select the Download Dependency Rules tab along the top.
+3. Then select the Download Dependency Rules tab at the top.

 4. Click the button in the upper right to bring up the Add Download Dependency Rule window.